InterVarsity Hockey: Early Results

 The first two Women's InterVarsity contests (1908 & 1909) were played between Melbourne and Adelaide, with the addition of Sydney in 1910 and The University of Queensland after World War I in 1919.

 The University of Western Australia first competed in 1925 and The University of Tasmania in 1929, though both universities did not compete regularly until after World War II.

 Women's Hockey Cup

 The Women's Hockey Cup is awarded to the Champion Women's University at InterVarsity Competition.

 At the 1912 tournament, it was agreed that purchase of a trophy should be arranged, and the Melbourne University Sports Union was subsequently approached to provide £5 for this purpose.
 It was unable to assist, but the President of the Sports Union, Professor Baldwin Spencer (who had played hockey at Oxford, and been a key figure in the creation of the Melbourne University Hockey Club), offered to "see what could be done privately".

 By the time of the next contest in 1914, a 'Championship Cup' had indeed be obtained.
 When Melbourne won it for the seventh time in 1926, they were deemed to have won the cup outright, however the following year they presented it to be used for perpetual competition.
+This trophy was not returned by Sydney Uni after their 2015 win and so a generic UniSport trophy has been used since then.